Karlie Kloss Joins Scarlett Johansson In New Instance Of Whitewashing

 Director Scott Derrickson said that they selected Tilda not for being “white” but for her capability to exude a mystical appeal.

-When Disney announced its plan for a live-remake of Mulan, the hashtag #MakeMulanRight trended because a leaked script revealed that the studio allegedly planned to pair Mulan with a European sailor.
+When Disney announced its plan for a live remake of Mulan, the hashtag #MakeMulanRight trended because a leaked script revealed that the studio allegedly planned to pair Mulan with a European sailor.

 A petition similarly surfaced pleading Disney to not whitewash the tale of the courageous girl.
 For fans, the remake should focus on Mulan’s determination to protect her family by defying gender expectations and not on her romance with a “white man.”